Young People referred in 2024

 There is no comparable service in the UK.
 With the NHS overwhelmed, accessing free face-to-face counselling anywhere in the UK, is nearly impossible.
 Tragically, 83% of the young people who self-refer to us have been unable to access support elsewhere.

-EHMF was inspired and established by Peter Scutts and Kerry Holmes, who lost their son, Elliott to suicide in 2020 after he failed to access the help he needed.
+EHMF was inspired and established by Peter Scutts and Kerry Holmes, who lost their son, Elliott to suicide in 2020 after failing to access the support he needed.

 Up and Coming Events – Book Online Today!